hajicj/MUSCIMarker/doc/source/instructions.rst

 with us will never be discouraged.
 The e-mail address to direct questions to is ``hajicj@ufal.mff.cuni.cz``

-.. note::

-    To learn how to properly receive data to annotate and submit your work, see :ref:`organizing`.

-There is an example annotation that comes up as the default image when you start MUSCIMarker.
+**There is an example annotation that comes up as the default image** when you start MUSCIMarker.
 Many situations are already in this example.
 Check it out!
-You can select a symbol and use "i" (inspection popup) to look at the annotation at the level of individual pixels.
+You can select a symbol and use the "i" keyboard shortcut to look at the annotation at the level of individual pixels, through the Inspection popup.

+.. note::

+    *Note for researchers: these instructions have been used to annotate* *MUSCIMA++ 1.0.x -- For other versions of the dataset, refer to the appropriate* *version instructions.*

+    *We assume the reader is familiar with music notation terminology.*

 ..
 The changes will go away, to be replaced by a more coherent text.

+The instructions are organized loosely around the categories of symbols: notes themselves, notation, staff defaults (clefs, key signatures, etc.), layout-related symbols, text, and other stuff that may come up.

 Changes in 1.0.1
 ----------------